-Throughout the country, there are almost 15,000 nursing homes that accept payments and benefits from Medicaid and Medicare.
-Out of those homes, almost 10,000 are for-profit facilities, 4,000 are non-profit, and 1,000 are owned by the government.
+Throughout the country, almost 15,000 nursing homes accept payments and benefits from Medicaid and Medicare.
+Out of those homes, almost 10,000 are for-profit facilities, 4,000 are non-profit, and the government owns 1,000.
 These facilities will have 100 to 200 beds on average, with the next highest amount of beds in a nursing home being 50 to 99 beds.
 To receive benefits from Medicaid and Medicare, nursing homes need to follow strict guidelines set by the CMS (Centers for Medicare and Medicaid Services).

 Failure to Conduct Health Inspections